iscc/iscc-specs/docs/specification.md

 ### Base58-ISCC

-The ISCC uses a custom per-component data encoding similar to the [zbase62](https://github.com/simplegeo/zbase62) encoding by [Zooko Wilcox-O'Hearn](https://en.wikipedia.org/wiki/Zooko_Wilcox-O%27Hearn) but with a 58-symbol table.
+The ISCC uses a custom per-component data encoding similar to the [zbase62](https://github.com/simplegeo/zbase62) encoding by [Zooko Wilcox-O'Hearn](https://en.wikipedia.org/wiki/Zooko_Wilcox-O%27Hearn) but with a 58-character symbol table.
 The encoding does not require padding and will always yield component codes of 13 characters length for ths 72-bit component digests.
 The predictable size of the encoding is a property that allows for easy composition and decomposition of components without having to rely on a delimiter (hyphen) in the ISCC code representation.
 Colliding body segments of the digest are preserved by encoding the header and body separately.
-The ASCII symbol table also minimizes transcription and OCR errors by omitting the easily confused characters `'O', '0', 'I', 'l'`.
+The ASCII symbol table also minimizes transcription and OCR errors by omitting the easily confused characters `'O', '0', 'I', 'l'` and is shuffled to generate human readable component headers.

+!!! note "Symbol table"

+    `SYMBOLS = "C23456789rB1ZEFGTtYiAaVvMmHUPWXKDNbcdefghLjkSnopRqsJuQwxyz"`

 #### encode